 While no lawsuit against the photographer has been launched, (the funeral has yet to be held), one might guess where this is heading.

-Of course, everything is easy in hindsight.
-But photographers need to use this sad situation as either a reminder or a long-overdue wake-up call.
+Everything is easy in hindsight.
+But photographers should use this sad situation as a reminder or a long-overdue wake-up call.

-Every professional photographer knows, or should know, that they, not the client, are paid to be a professional.
-Any time a photographer puts the client at risk, whether physical or financial, the photographer can be held liable if things go wrong.
+Every professional photographer should know that they, not the client, are paid to be a professional.
+Any time a photographer puts the client at risk, whether physical or financial, that photographer can be held liable if things go wrong.

-If you spend time on a movie set, or even just watch TV’s MythBusters, you’ll see how many safety precautions are put in place for even the most innocuous-looking stunt.
+If you spend time on a movie set, or even just watch the TV show MythBusters, you’ll see how many safety precautions are used for even the most innocuous-looking stunt.
 Safety first, pictures second.

 I recently did an executive portrait on a construction site.
-Although it was a sunny day and we were nowhere near the actual construction and the workers had stopped for lunch, we still had to wear hardhats, steel-toe boots and neon-orange reflector vests, and have two people supervising our every move.
+It was a sunny day, we were nowhere near the actual construction, the workers had stopped for lunch, and all equipment was turned off.
+We still had to wear hardhats, steel-toe boots and neon-orange reflector vests.
+We also had two people supervising our every move.
 Safety first, pictures second.

-Last year, a TV show asked a boy to record himself doing some crazy skateboard stunts for an episode of their show.
+A TV show last year asked a boy to record himself doing some crazy skateboard stunts for an episode of their show.
 The boy fell from his board and was seriously injured.
-Ironically, the TV episode was about the teenage mind and risky behaviour.
+Ironically the TV episode was about the teenage mind and risky behaviour.
 (I can’t find any updated information on this story which may suggest that either the boy recovered and/or everything was settled quickly and quietly out-of-court).

 Wrong answer.